lhvk/lars-halvor-kallak-css-frameworks-ca/README.md

-# lars-halvor-kallak-css-frameworks-ca
-CSS Frameworks: Course Assignment
+# CSS Frameworks: Course Assignment

 ## Description
 This is a simple project created for a course assignment on CSS Frameworks at Noroff School of Technology and Media.
 It includes the necessary setup to work with SASS and Bootstrap